oomol-flows/oomol-transform/README.md

 `indent` indicates how many spaces are used for indentation in the final JSON string.
 If the value is 0, the JSON is formatted in a compact format.

+`ensure_ascii` indicates whether non-ASCII characters are escaped in the final JSON string.

 ## Parse JSON

 Parse the string passed in the `string` field in JSON format and return it in the `json` field.